Plaza Victoria, Valparaiso

 Image: rutaschile.com

-Also known as Plaza de la Victoria, it is an emblematic place and of great historical importance for the port of Valparaiso, located in the neighborhood of El Almendral.
-It takes its name in honor of the Chilean triumph in the war against the Peruvian-Bolivian Confederation, immediately after the victory in the Battle of Yungay in January 1839.
-It is a historical and patrimonial place, until the 17th century it was a beach and then a bullring.
+Plaza Victoria, also known as Plaza de la Victoria, is an emblematic and historically significant place in the port city of Valparaiso, located in the El Almendral neighborhood.
+The plaza is named in honor of Chile’s triumph in the war against the Peruvian-Bolivian Confederation, following the victory at the Battle of Yungay in January 1839.
+This historical and cultural landmark was once a beach until the 17th century and later became a bullring.

 Environment and Architecture